catsarecoo/discordmail/README.md

 # Mod Mail for Discord
-This is an open source discord bot made by kenng and improved upon suggestions by the users!
+This is an open source discord bot made by catsarecoo and improved upon suggestions by the users!

 ## Hosting on Heroku
 ### What is Heroku?